LiMinggang/madedit-mod/README.txt

 Fix: Recorded script(caret pos for inputting) would be wrong if user moved the caret #183
 Fix: The caret can't lock the y position when use word wrap function #178
 Fix: Change Mpython API WholeLineSelection to SelectWholeLine
+Fix: "New File" & "Open File" button in toolbar got unclickable when all editor tabs closed #190

 Mod v0.4.1
 1.New: Enhancement on Results(Delete items, collapse items) #138